|

-In March of this year, ICF Global announced its new strategic plan, which includes three strategic focus areas: 1) Empowerment, 2) Member-focused, and 3) Organizational (See figure 1).
+In March of this year, ICF Global announced its new strategic plan, which includes three strategic focus areas: 1) Empowerment, 2) Member-focused, and 3) Organizational (Click on the strategic plan link above for more information).

-In line with ICF's vision of "a world where coaching is integral to transforming societies."
-ICF Washington State Chapter's mission is:
+In line with ICF Global's vision of "a world where coaching is integral to transforming societies," ICF Washington State Chapter's mission is:

 "To evolve the coaching profession through programs that develop